 Originally the Surface Duo would have set you back $1,399, and for that you get a device with 128GB of storage and no microSD card slot for expandable memory.
-If you wanted double that capacity, it’ll set you back $1,499.
+If you wanted double that capacity, it would have set you back $1,499.

-That said, Microsoft has made some hefty price cuts on this phone.
-It dropped to $1,000 ahead of the phones international release earlier this year, and dropped down to $649 this past May.
-That's over 50% off the original price, and the 128GB model can still be bought for that little.
+That said, Microsoft has made some hefty price cuts on this phone since the start of the year.
+It dropped to $1,000 ahead of the phones international release, and dropped down to $649 this past May.
+That's over 50% off the original price, and the 128GB model is still available at that discounted price point.
 The 256GB model is a slightly more expensive $699.

 Microsoft Surface Duo review: Design

 The Surface Duo looks dull in pictures, it has to be said.
 In an age of devices with flexible displays, the Duo has two separate, conventional 5.6-inch Gorilla Glass-shrouded panels with gigantic bezels.
 The phone’s exterior is clad in white painted glass with a matte white frame, and all that exists to break that up is the stainless-steel double-barrel hinge and similarly-mirrored Microsoft logo.

 But then you hold the Surface Duo, and in spite of this drab and somewhat dated motif, it feels incredibly special.